-Two more road closures in downtown Fresno are likely to make it more difficult for drivers to reach businesses in the city’s historic Chinatown district during high-speed-rail construction starting this week.
+Two more road closures in downtown Fresno are likely to make it more difficult for drivers to reach businesses in the city’s historic Chinatown district during high-speed-rail construction.

-Kern Street will be permanently closed between G and H streets starting on Thursday, according to Tutor Perini / Zachry / Parsons, the prime contractor building a 32-mile section of the bullet-train line in Fresno and Madera counties.
+Kern Street was permanently closedbetween G and H streets starting , according to Tutor Perini / Zachry / Parsons, the prime contractor building a 32-mile section of the bullet-train line in Fresno and Madera counties.
 Contractors will close nearby Ventura Street, two blocks south of Kern, between G and H streets starting on Dec.
-21.
+21. (UPDATE: The Ventura closure was delayed.
+The high-speed rail contractor announced Tuesday, Dec.
+26 that the closure will begin in mid-January.)

 Never miss a local story.